-- How the results of the proposed clinical trial will affect the magnitude and scope of potential clinical applications (e.g., detection, diagnosis, treatment, management, and/or quality of life). - How well the sample population represents the targeted patient population that might benefit from the proposed intervention. - How the potential outcomes of the proposed clinical trial may provide/improve the short-term benefits for individuals. - How significantly the long-term benefits for implementation of the intervention may impact patient care and/or quality of life.
+- How relevant the anticipated outcomes of the proposed clinical trial are to individuals affected by the specified disease/condition. - How well the sample population represents the targeted patient population that might benefit from the proposed intervention. - How the potential outcomes of the proposed clinical trial will provide/improve the short-term benefits for individuals. - How significantly the long-term benefits for implementation of the intervention may impact patient care and/or quality of life. - The degree to which the results of the proposed clinical trial will affect the patterns of clinical practice for the specified disease/condition.